babakks/babakks.github.io/_posts/2020-07-03-emojis-in-git-commit-messages.markdown

 title: "Git-Emoji: Emojis for Better Git Commit Messages"
 date: 2020-07-03 19:00:00 +0430
 excerpt: >-
-    Using emoji (aka, emoticon or smiley) in git commit messages helps conveying your intentions in a more terse and effective way.
+    Using emoji in git commit messages helps conveying your intentions in a more terse and effective way.
 I'm madly in love with emojis.
-These cute little digital beings not only help convey your emotions in chats, but do carry weights of meanings which, when faced, we all would easy grasp in a split second.
-Here, I'll explore various emojis, by context, to help you save your time finding the best git commit emoji. messages.
+These cute little digital beings not only help convey your emotions in chats, but do carry weights of meanings which, when faced, we all would easily grasp in a split second.
+Here, I'll explore various emojis by context to help you save your time finding the best git commit emoji.
 Also, you easily use the contextual emojis in this post via the "Git-Emoji" VS Code extension.
 categories: article
 author: babakks
 comments: true